Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Network.md

 Note:
 This feature is only available to Azure Synapse workspaces associated with Azure Synapse Analytics Managed Virtual Network.
 However, you can still open your Synapse workspaces to the public network regardless of its association with managed VNet.<figure above>

-####  Minimal TLS version

-Starting in December 2021, a requirement for TLS 1.2 has been implemented for workspace-managed dedicated SQL pools in new Synapse workspaces.
-Login attempts from connections using a TLS version lower than 1.2 will fail.

 ####  Connection policy
 **Default**:  The default policy is Redirect for all client connections originating inside of Azure (for example, from an Azure Virtual Machine) and Proxy for all client connections originating outside (for example, connections from your local workstation).